eduardz1/Master-Thesis/chapters/sota.typ

   ).
 $

 In this system our unknowns are grouped inside the tensors $U_e$ and $Lambda$.
-The other tensors are derived from the discretization of the firs-order formulation.
-In particular, for the 2D acoustic case, the tensors $AA_e$, $CC_e$ and the unknowns have the following structure:
+The other tensors are derived from the discretization of the first-order formulation.
+In particular, for the 2D acoustic case, the tensors $AA_e$, $CC_e$ and the unknowns $U_e$ and $Lambda$ have the following structure:

 $
   AA_e & = mat(